Caroline's Cooking

 This dish isn't difficult, but the trick is in cutting the beef really thin.

-• freeze the beef for around an hour before slicing, to help it be firm and easier to slice;
+• Freeze the beef for around an hour before slicing, to help it be firm and easier to slice.
+You don't want it completely frozen, just firmer.

-• if you can’t quite get it as thin as you’d like, place slices between plastic wrap and flatten further with the flat side of a mallet/tenderizer.
+• If you can't quite get it as thin as you'd like, place slices between plastic wrap and flatten further as needed with the flat side of a mallet/tenderizer.

 The truffle vinaigrette is really easy to make as all you do is whisk everything together.
 You can add a little Dijon and/or sugar if you like, to make it more of a French-style vinaigrette, but it's up to you.